NoTests/SharedSequence.kt/README.md

   .subscribe { size_tv.text = it.size.toString() } // 5.
 ```

-1. We're using the `rxbindings` to get the sequence of `TextEdit` text changes and map it to a
+1. We're using the `rxbindings` to get the sequence of `TextEdit`'s text changes and map it to a
 sequence of strings.
 2. We throttle the sequence to prevent spamming, thus solving (2)
 3. We use `switchMap` to unsubscribe from the previous observable (i.e. canceling the old request)